Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: Preliminaries

 For the proof of the existence of flips, we will need the following results. \begin{lemma} Let $f \colon Y \to X$ be projective birational morphism, where $Y$ is a two-dimensional regular integral scheme, and $X$ is affine and klt.
+Assume that the reduced exceptional divisor $F$ is of positive characteristic.

-Then every nef Cartier divisor $L$ on $Y$ is relatively semi-ample over $X$.
-In particular, if $A$ is a semiample $\bQ$-Cartier $\bQ$-divisor on $Y$, then $\epsilon_{\mathrm{sa}}(A;x) = \epsilon(A;x)$ for every closed point $x \in F${, where $F$ is the reduced exceptional divisor of $f$}. \end{lemma} Since $f$ is birational, every $\bQ$-Cartier $\bQ$-divisor is automatically big over $X$. \begin{proof} Since semiampleness is stable under strict henselization, we can assume that $X$ is strictly henselian.
+Then every nef Cartier divisor $L$ on $Y$ is relatively semiample over $X$.
+In particular, if $A$ is a semiample $\bQ$-Cartier $\bQ$-divisor on $Y$, then $\epsilon_{\mathrm{sa}}(A;x) = \epsilon(A;x)$ for every closed point $x \in F$.\end{lemma} Since $f$ is birational, every $\bQ$-Cartier $\bQ$-divisor is automatically big over $X$. \begin{proof} Since semiampleness is stable under strict henselization, we can assume that $X$ is strictly henselian.
 Note that $F$ is simple normal crossing and is a tree of regular conics, because the morphism $f$ may be constructed from the minimal resolution of $X$ by successively blowing up closed points, and the claim holds for the minimal resolution of $X$ by \cite[Section 3]{KollarKovacsSingularitiesBook}.
 With notation as in \autoref{ss:preliminaries-mixed-Keel-theorem}, we have that $\mathbb{E}(L) \subseteq F$.
 Hence, by \autoref{thm:mixed-characteristic-Keel}, it is enough to show that $L|_F$ is semiample.
 To do this we may assume that $F$ is contracted to a single point $x$ with separably closed residue field $k$.
 By \cite[Lemma 4.4]{DW19}, $L$ is semiample on every irreducible component of $F$, and so $L|_F$ is semiample by \cite[Corollary 2.9]{KeelBasepointFreenessForNefAndBig} as $F$ is a tree of regular conics over a separably closed field, and so the intersection points are geometrically connected. \end{proof}

 \begin{lemma} Let $f \colon Y \to X$ be a projective birational morphism, where $Y$ is a two-dimensional regular integral scheme, and $X$ is affine and klt.
-Let $F$ be the reduced exceptional divisor.
+Assume that the reduced exceptional divisor $F$ is of positive characteristic.

 Let $M$ be an effective semiample Cartier divisor on $Y$ with no exceptional curve of $Y \to X$ in its support, and let $x \in M \cap F$ be of multiplicity $k \in \bZ_{>0}$ in $M$.
 Then

 More generally, let $D$ be a fixed divisor and let $A$ be a semiample $\bQ$-Cartier $\bQ$-divisor such that $A \sim_{\bQ} M + \Lambda$, where $M$ is an effective Cartier divisor with no exceptional curve of $Y \to X$ in its support, and $ -\delta D\leq \Lambda \leq \delta D$ for $\delta >0$.
 Take $x \in F \cap M$ of multiplicity $k \in \bZ_{>0}$ in $M$.
 Then $\epsilon_{\mathrm{sa}}(A;x)$ converges to $k$ when $\delta \to 0$. \end{lemma} \begin{proof} We show the second statement.
 Then the first one follows by the same argument.
 Suppose that $0 < \delta \ll \gamma \ll 1$ and let $\pi \colon W \to Y$ be the blow-up at $x$.
 Since $x \in M$ is of multiplicity $k$, we have that $\pi^*M = M_W + kE$, where $M_W$ is the strict transform of $M$ and $E$ is the exceptional divisor of the blow-up $\pi$.